ccorboy/project_one/README.md

 Data was split into training and testing sets using a standard 75% to training and 25% to testing.
 The training and testing sets were also set to stratify to ensure that there was equal representation of the outcomes (Heart disease) in both the training and testing sets.

 ## Explanation of model choice, including limitations and benefits
 The final model chosen was Logistic Regression without the use of features shown to have small importance (<0.03).
-While the accuracy for Logistic Regression and the Random Forrest Model were similiar, the recall and precision score for the outcome of heart disease were slightly higher in Logistic Regression.
-Logistic Regression is also less likely to suffer from overfitting and features are able to be scaled.
+The Classification Reports and accuracy scores were similar, however the accuracy score for Logistic Regression was higher (89.9% vs 86%).
+We ended up chosing to move forward with Logistic Regression as our model of choice.

 ### Logistic Regression benefits:
   - Able to take in multiple features and determine a binary outcome.
 The positive scores (for feature importance) indicate a feature that predicts class 1, whereas the negative scores indicate a feature that predicts class 0.